gazebosim/sdf_tutorials/composition/proposal.md

 simplify things.

-The implementation for this should generally stay the same, with the only change being that the frame's underlying link would be referred to, and the default `//joint/pose/@relative_to` would end up incorporting the child frame's pose.
+The implementation for this should generally stay the same, with the only changes being that the joint's parent and child links are the links to which the parent and child frames are attached, and that the implicit joint frame is attached to the joint's child frame.
+This implies that the default value of `//joint/pose/@relative_to` is relative to the child frame's pose.

 This allows easier swapping out of components.